x0054/hyperjump/README.md

 ## How To Install

 To get the list of all the Bookmarks in a nice looking menu window, you need a unix utility called _dialog_.
-You can install in via yum, apt-get, ports, and others:
+You can install it via yum, apt-get, ports, and others like so:

 ```
 sudo port install dialog